Venturocket/angular-slider/README.md

 - Adjustable knob "Stickiness"
 - Adjustable minimum range width
 - Draggable selection range
-- Full touch and IE10+/Win8+ pointer event support
+- Full touch event support

 ## Known Issues
-- Doesn't work in IE8-
+- When hidden during initialization (`display: none;`) the slider might not display correctly when shown.
+Issue a `$scope.$broadcast('refreshSlider');` in a parent scope to tell the slider to update the DOM.

 ## Installation